-Like the spaces A of chord diagrams for ordinary knotted objects are related to metrized Lie algebras, the spaces $A^w$ of "arrow diagrams" for w-knotted objects are related to not-necessarily-metrized Lie algebras.
+Much as the spaces \mathcal{A} of chord diagrams for ordinary knotted objects are related to metrized Lie algebras, the spaces \mathcal{A}^w of "arrow diagrams" for w-knotted objects are related to not-necessarily-metrized Lie algebras.
 Many questions concerning w-knotted objects turn out to be equivalent to questions about Lie algebras.
 Later in this paper series we re-interpret the work of Alekseev and Torossian on Drinfel'd associators and the Kashiwara-Vergne problem as a study of w-knotted trivalent graphs.